Dragon Age 4 is in development and it's safe to say that fans of the series are excited for their next trip to Thedas.

 Now that it's 2022, we're hoping BioWare might start to drop some more Dragon Age 4 details, particularly as a late 2021 blog post from the developer stated it was “excited for next year when we can talk more about what we're working on."
 While we wait, keep scrolling and enjoy all the confirmed news and intriguing rumors we have for Dragon Age 4 so far.

 - What is it?
-The fourth instalment in the popular RPG franchise, Dragon Age
+The fourth installment in the popular RPG franchise, Dragon Age

 - What can I play it on?
-Not confirmed but it's likely to be on the next generation of consoles Xbox Series X and PS5 as well as PC.
+TBC but it's likely to be on the next generation of consoles Xbox Series X and PS5 as well as PC.

 Dragon Age 4 trailers

 The Game Awards 2020 brought hungry Dragon Age fans a brand new CGI trailer to enjoy.
 Though it still doesn't reveal very much, it does feature the characters Varric and Solas as well as some extremely pretty locations that we will likely explore when we can finally become the new hero of Thedas.

 At Gamescom Opening Night Live, we got a behind-the-scenes video with the developers at BioWare who are keen to start talking about their plans for the fourth installment of the game.
 Take a look for yourself below: